hirshagarwal/Sophos/README.md

 ### Training a model
 Models train almost entirely by themselves.
 Each time the train method runs it updates the weights.
 Putting it in a for loop is usually the best way to run it a number of times.
 The data input should be a numpy matrix.
+In order to train a model each fully connected layer must be follwed by a sigmoid or relu activation layer - Because the step function is not differentiable it's not compatible with gradient descent.

 ```python
 # Create example data to feed